cloudmesh-community/sp20-516-246/pi_spark/pi_spark_notebook.md

   (ENV3) pi@yellow:~ $ pip install nmap
 Successfully installed nmap-0.0.1

- ## Setting up master and workers for Spark

- This will need to be setup in cms pi spark using commands below:

- setup, start, stop,
- test, check

  ## Setup the Worker (an example)
  **Following are actual steps used in setting up worker yellow-001**